 How are Roommates and Suitemates matched?
 How are Rooms Assigned?

-Option 1: Make Roommate Groups
+Option 1: Make Roommate Groups (FALL ONLY)

 After Applications are reviewed and approved, New Students may then choose to make roommate groups (groups of 2 or 4).
 Students will be able to search information provided on the ‘Roommate Matching Profile’, as well as provide direct roommate codes.
 Groups of 2 will be roommates, while groups of 4 will be suitemates (two adjoining rooms).
 In the example below, the current group is 2 people, Malcolm and Paige.